 After my son was born, I had my placenta encapsulated.
 I took several pills a day until the bottle ran out.
 During the time I was taking my placenta pills, I had no signs of PPD.
 I was shocked by how good I felt, to be honest.
 My pills lasted for three months and I hoped that would be enough.
 Unfortunately, shortly after I stopped taking my placenta pills, my PPD reared up.
 I ended up having to seek help for a few months after that.
 In my experience, my placenta pills worked so well that if I had had the ability to produce and encapsulate another placenta, I would have!

 Ways of Eating Your Placenta

 There are a variety of ways women choose to consume their placenta.
 Some women choose to eat it like a prepared meat dish.
 Others have eaten it raw.
 Some women blend it into smoothies or add it to other meals.
 The way I chose to consume my placenta was through placenta encapsulation.
 In a nutshell, I hired a doula who was experienced in the dehydration and encapsulation of placentas.
-After my son was born, my placenta was picked up by the doula and she took it to her lab.
+After my son was born, my doula picked up my placenta and took it to her lab.
 The next day, she brought me a full bottle of placenta pills, complete with dosing instructions.
 I took three a day until the pills ran out.
 However you choose to eat your placenta, just make sure you do your research beforehand and have a plan in place for when your placenta is ready to be “harvested.”

 Whether you are for or against this ancient practice, placentophagy definitely has a “cult following” of sorts, and I am happy to be a part of the movement.
 Have you tried placenta encapsulation or eating your placenta?
 Would you do it again?